timescale/docs/timescaledb/overview/faq/faq-postgres.md

 To summarize, TimescaleDB offers:
 * Ease-of-use: TimescaleDB is far easier to use because creating partitions (or what we call "chunks") is automatically performed for the user.
-All of the complexity of automatic partitioning is abstracted away behind a "hypertable," which users interact with just as they would with a PostgreSQL table.
+All of the complexity of automatic partitioning is abstracted away behind a hypertable, which users interact with just as they would with a PostgreSQL table.
-* Much higher ingest scale: TimescaleDB sees throughput more than 20X that of
+* Much higher ingest scale: TimescaleDB sees throughput more than 20 times that of
 <!-- vale Google.Units = NO -->
-PostgreSQL once tables reach moderate size (for example, 10s of millions of rows).
+PostgreSQL once tables reach moderate size (for example, tens of millions of rows).
 <!-- vale Google.Units = YES -->
 While vanilla PostgreSQL is suitable for time-series data at low volumes, it does